One of the most important mosque in the country and a fine example of Ottoman architecture.

 From atop a citadel tower in the hills.

-"I'm OK with giving them food, but I never give them money", said the man, "if they are really starving then they'll accept food - if they don't, then they're probably not poor enough to be begging."
+never give them money", said the man, "if they are really starving then they'll accept food - if they don't, then they're probably not poor enough to be begging."
 That's pretty good logic, I guess.

 Before we bade them goodbye, the old man recommended to us an Egyptian ice cream shop - sounded pretty good, so it became our next destination.